 I would recommend upgrading to AllTrails Pro so that you can download the map offline.
 There is very limited cell service and this will alert you if you are going off trail.

-The shuttle service operates Thursday through Sunday.
+If you are planning to visit Thursday through Sunday anytime throughout the year, you’ll need to take the Sedona Shuttle from the designated park & ride location in town.
 It runs daily during spring break and peak tourist season.
 Check the site for an updated schedule.

 The shuttle is free to ride and it is free to park at the park & ride lot.